-This is a type of snack in northern Nigeria mostly loved by kids and youths, especially the kids.
-It is made primarily from groundnuts or peanuts and sugar.
+This is a type of snack in northern Nigeria, mostly loved by kids and youths, especially the kids.
+It is made primarily from groundnuts, peanuts and sugar.
 This article will help you figure out how to make this delicious snack (yadda ake Balla Kwabo).

 They can be easily purchased from hawkers (usually adult male hawkers; I don’t know why only a few females hawk this snack) to purchase at affordable prices.

 It is called Peanut Bars in English.
 Without any further ado, let’s get started!

 Equipment for Making Balla Kwabo

 |Wooden spoon||Yes||Get It||Get It|

 1 medium-sized lime (squeeze the lime and keep)

 Procedure for Preparing Balla Kwabo

 STEP 1: First of all, remove the back of the groundnut and pound it into a semi-smooth powder.
 It is very important not to make it smooth; otherwise, you can’t have the desired outcome.

 STEP 2: Over medium heat, place the pot and add the sugar.
 Stir it gently until it has completely melted.